-Heroes: The recappers at Television Without Pity believe that someone on the this show's writing staff reads their website, because there have been a number of conspicuous Shout Outs to said website within the show.
+Heroes: The recappers at Television Without Pity believe that someone on the writing staff reads their website, because there have been a number of conspicuous Shout Outs to said website within the show.
 When the Haitian was introduced in a flashback, moments before, a character had said, "Is that a new sensation for you?"
 The TWOP nickname (as well as Jack Coleman's, who plays Mr Bennet) for the Haitian is "The Haitian Sensation".
 Repeated moans for Peter to cut his bangs were met with Sylar cutting them off in a very dramatic scene.
 This might be due to the fact that TWOP read more into scenes than is necessarily meant, but, it's not implausible, since the episodes in question were filmed during the first hiatus, and TWOP recaps for the first few episodes were already online.

 Hiro is the center of Shout-Out-ness for Heroes, actually.
 Hiro tears up an issue of Action Comics #1 to make origami in one of the online comics.
 Kaito Nakamura's Limo had NCC 1701 as the license plate.
 That's the registration number of the Starship Enterprise.
 Kaito is played by George Takei, who also played Sulu.
 Hiro named a few X-Men issues in episode 1... though fans will point out he cited an issue number incorrectly.